LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: Introduction

 \section{Introduction}

-While alignment tuning improves helpfulness and safety in large language models (LLMs), it often introduces a tradeoff: reduced output diversity~\citep{padmakumar2024does, chakrabarty2024art, tian2024large, kirk2024understanding, lu2025ai} and increased determinism~\citep{saparov2023language, song2024good, renze2024effect, bigelowsubjective, west2025base}.
-Our own case study on MMLU~\citep{hendrycks2021measuring} confirms that aligned models exhibit reduced variance under Chain-of-Thought (CoT) prompting~\citep{wei2022chain}.
-These findings suggest a potential distributional concentration phenomenon in aligned models -- i.e., a tendency to produce semantically and structurally similar outputs.
+While alignment tuning improves helpfulness and safety in large language models (LLMs), it often introduces a trade-off: reduced output diversity~\citep{padmakumar2024does, chakrabarty2024art, tian2024large, kirk2024understanding, lu2025ai} and increased determinism~\citep{saparov2023language, song2024good, renze2024effect, bigelowsubjective, west2025base}.
+As a result, aligned models are frequently observed to be less sensitive to different decoding strategies---a phenomenon we confirm in our own case study (\cref{sec: sampling_efforts}).
+Similarly, Chain-of-Thought (CoT) prompting~\citep{wei2022chain}, while enhancing reasoning, often reduces the variance of answers.
+These observations point toward a common underlying phenomenon: \emph{LLM Probability Concentration} (\cref{fig: teaser_a}), where the model's vast potential output space collapses into a narrow set of likely trajectories.

-But how should we conceptualize this concentration?
-Autoregressive language generation is inherently a traversal through a \emph{branching tree}: at each step, the model selects a token and expands the sequence along a specific branch.
-This structure, illustrated conceptually in \cref{fig:surface}, naturally defines a space of possible continuations, independent of specific token identities.
-To analyze how concentrated this space is during generation, we introduce the Branching Factor (BF) as a local, average-case measure of LLMs' output breadth, offering a microscopic lens on how local branching behavior gives rise to global output concentration.

-To quantify BF, we leverage perplexity, an information-theoretic proxy for the effective size of a model’s output space.
-Unlike standard perplexity evaluations that are computed over a dataset using teacher-forcing, our goal is to estimate the perplexity of the model’s {full output distribution} over continuations--i.e., the number of diverse, high-probability sequences it is likely to generate.
-However, directly computing this quantity is intractable due to the exponential number of possible outputs, especially for long generations.
-To address this, we leverage the Asymptotic Equipartition Property (AEP)~\citep{shannon1948mathematical, mudireddy2024slaves}, which implies that the average log-probability of sufficiently long samples approximates the length-averaged entropy of the underlying distribution.
-This lets us estimate BF directly from naturally sampled completions, without requiring teacher-forcing or exhaustive enumeration.

-To see what variables control BF, we investigate how BF varies with output length, model size, prompt complexity, and training paradigms.
-Our findings reveal: \circone BF typically declines over the course of generation, indicating that \emph{model output becomes increasingly constrained, and thus more predictable, with each successive token.} \circtwo Among various factors, alignment tuning (e.g., RLHF) exerts the strongest and most consistent impact, sharply compressing the branching factor by nearly an order of magnitude (e.g., $12 \rightarrow 1.2$).
-This pronounced narrowing \emph{offers a quantitative basis for the reduced output variance and decoding sensitivity observed in aligned models}, highlighting a key behavioral divergence from their base counterparts.